Edmonton Riverhawks: 2025

 Tate Dearing (Reinhardt) was named player of the week by the league on June 23rd.

 On July 8th, it was announced that Jason Green (Niagara), Trent Lenihan (British Columbia), Robert Phelps (Reinhardt) and Max Stagg (Central Arizona) would represent Edmonton in the All Star Game in Bellingham.

 Myles Chamberlain (Cloud County Community College) was named pitcher of the week on July 14th.

 Pitcher Carson Latimer (Sacramento State) was selected by the Cincinnati Reds in the 12th round of the 2025 Major League Baseball draft.
 Outfielder Cannon Reeder (Oregon State) was selected by the Philadelphia Phillies in the 18th round.
 Former Riverhawk Jack Gurevitch was also drafted.

 The Riverhawks improved on their 32–22 record from the previous season.
 The Riverhawks finished first in the North Division with a 34–20 record and clinched the North Division Second Half Championship.
 Chamberlain lead the league with seven wins on the mound.
 Green hit nine home runs while Trent Lenihan (British Columbia) finished with an RBI count of 43.
 Riley Barrett (Uncommitted) finished with four pitching wins.
 The Riverhawks finished with the best league attendance for the third consecutive year.
 131,966 fans attended Edmonton's twenty-seven home games for an average of 4,888 fans per game.

 The Riverhawks hosted the Victoria HarbourCats in the North Divisional Series winning in three games for their first ever series win.
 The Riverhawks hosted the Bellingham Bells in the North Division Championship Game but fell 2–5 to end their season.

+2026

+The Riverhawks failed to improve on their 34–20 record from the previous season.
+The team posted a 28–26 record and finished fifth in the north division.

+Pitchers David Sheppard and Trey Nance were recipients of the league's Pitcher of the Week award on June 22 and July 27.

+Former Riverhawk Tyree Reed participated in the 2026 MLB Draft Combine.

+Easton Andrews, Carter Fink, Shiryu Sato, and David Sheppard were selected to represent the Riverhawks at the 2026 WCL All Star Game in Victoria.

+Former Riverhawks Mikiah Negrete and Kenneth Ward were selected by the in the 2026 Major League Baseball draft by the Colorado Rockies and Detroit Tigers respectively.

+The Riverhawks were eliminated from playoff contention for the first time since 2023 following their series loss in Bellingham to end the season.
+The team was in a three-way tie with Kelowna and Nanaimo for the final two wildcard spots.

+Broadcaster Al Coates was awarded broadcaster of the year by the league on August 17.